melezhik/outthentic/README.md

 * `--root`

-Project root directory.
-Default value current working directory is assumed.
+The project root directory.
+Default value is the current working directory.

 * `--cwd`